kolodny/github-tab-resizer/README.md

 github-tab-resizer
 ==================

-Open extensions and drag `github-tab-resizer.user.js` in
+In Chrome open extensions and drag in `github-tab-resizer.user.js`

 Let's you change the tab size when viewing the source on github.com